-2 Data and Methods
+2 Data and methods

-2.1 Saharan Heat Low evaluation metric
+2.1 Saharan heat low evaluation metric

-The location of the West African Heat low has a strong seasonal variation: North-South owing to the seasonal cycle of insolation and East-West owing to orographic forcing (Lavaysse et al., 2009; Drobinski et al., 2005).
-It is termed SHL once it reaches its Saharan location generally within 20°- 30°N × 7°W - 5°E during the monsoon season, an area that is bounded by the Atlas mountains to the North, the Hogar mountains to the East, the Atlantic ocean to the West and the northern extent of the WAM to the South (Evan et al., 2015).
-The SHL has been detected in previous studies using the low level atmospheric thickness (LLAT) computed as a geopotential distance between two pressure levels 700 hPa and 925 hPa (Lavaysse et al., 2009).
+The location of the West African heat low has a strong seasonal variation: north-south owing to the seasonal cycle of insolation and east-west owing to orographic forcing (Lavaysse et al., 2009; Drobinski et al., 2005).
+It is termed SHL once it reaches its Saharan location generally within 20-30° N, 7° W-5° E, during the monsoon season, an area that is bounded by the Atlas mountains to the north, the Hogar mountains to the east, the Atlantic Ocean to the west and the northern extent of the WAM to the south (Evan et al., 2015).
+The SHL has been detected in previous studies using the low-level atmospheric thickness (LLAT) computed as a geopotential distance between two pressure levels, 700 and 925 hPa (Lavaysse et al., 2009).
 Because the LLAT is due to a thermal dilatation of the low troposphere and in order to simplify the detection process, the SHL can be monitored by using the 850 hPa temperature field.
 Lavaysse et al. (2016) using ERA-Interim reanalysis, showed that the 850 hPa temperature (T850) field is well correlated to the LLAT and can be used as a proxy for the monitoring of the SHL (detection and intensity).
-As ERA5 is an improvement of ERA-Interim, we assume that the correlation between T850 and the LLAT is preserved in ERA5.
+As ERA5 is an improvement in ERA-Interim, we assume that the correlation between T850 and the LLAT is preserved in ERA5.
 We suppose this is also true for the forecast models.
-Consequently in this study, we use T850 to analyse the SHL characteristics.
-Because fixed boxes are used, the detection of the SHL is not needed, but, strong (weak) phases of the SHL will be associated with high (low) respectively T850.
+Consequently in this study, we use T850 to analyze the SHL characteristics.
+Because fixed boxes are used, the detection of the SHL is not needed, but strong (weak) phases of the SHL will be associated with high (low) T850.